UW-COSC-4010-5010-CYBER-FA-2017/foundational-concepts-in-cybersecurity-cybersecsy/Concept01-DomainSeparation/DomainSeperation.md

-# Concept 04 - Domain Seperation
+# Concept 01 - Domain Separation
-* Code Example: Example1/driver.cpp
-* Code NonExample: Example1/driverbad.cpp

 ----
 ![DomainSeperation](/Concept01-DomainSeperation/domainseperation.jpg)
 ----

 ## Example Description
-When creating software, keeping in mind the concept of domain seperation is essential to making secure software.
-This is often accomplished by creating two or more domains of use.
-For example, a privileged domain and a user domain are often created to seperate their ability to execute instructions.
-Often, a privileged state is allowed full control of the system while a user state is only allowed partial control.
-The distinction between the administrator account and the numerous user accounts exemplifies domain seperation in example1.
-The administrator account has privileges over the user accounts and provides security through preventing any accidental or intentional changes to other accounts.
-It is also worth noting that oftentimes the number of accounts with access to elevated privileges is much smaller than the number of of accounts in the user domain.
-The idea behind that is keeping elevated privileges to a minimum, which provides for a more secure program overall.
+We show domain seperation in *Example 2* by having separate functionality for the administrator and the rest of the users.
+The administrator account has privileges like adding and deleting other user that the user accounts can't access.
+This provides security through preventing any accidental or intentional changes to other accounts.
+The number of accounts with access to elevated privileges is much smaller than the number of of accounts in the user domain to keep elevated privileges to a minimum, which provides for a more secure program overall.
+We also support this concept by keeping few global variables and separating the program itself into separate functions which have access to their own resources.

 ## NonExample Description
+We show what can happen when domain separation is ingnored in *Example 2* nonexample.
+By allowing all of the users to have the same privelages, you allow any user to create or delete any other user.
+In the example we provide a 1:4 ratio on elevated privelages... but not here.
+Here we don't even check the number of users, resulting in a segmentation fault if you go over.
+We also have a ton of global variables, supporting a notion of free-for-all usage of information.
+Further, we throw everything into main and let every part of the program share resources with every other part.